Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 Jaipur day tour from Delhi

 If you have limited time, another option is to visit Jaipur on a 16-hour day trip from Delhi.
-The day begins at 5:00 am when your driver picks you up at your hotel in Delhi.
+The day begins at 5:00 am when your driver picks you up at your hotel.

 Upon arrival in Jaipur, your English-speaking guide will meet you and explain the itinerary for the day.
 Then spend 6 hours exploring Jaipur’s most iconic landmarks and buildings, including Amer Fort, the City Palace, the Jal Mahal, Hawa Mahal and more.